jtmueller/Collections.Pooled/README.md

 There are some API changes worth noting:

+  * There is a new AddRange method.
+  * Both constructors and AddRange can take a sequence of `KeyValuePair<TKey, TValue>` objects, or a sequence of `ValueTuple<TKey, TValue>` objects.
   * The built-in Dictionary with a string key and less than 100 items uses a more-efficient unsafe string-hashing that is not exposed to code outside of the core framework.
 As a result PooledDictionary cannot take advantage of this and you may get better performance with the original dictionary in this circumstance.
 As always, you should measure and then decide.